Revolgy-Business-Solutions/html-email-signature-kit/README.md

 This repository contains a set of HTML tags in `tags` folder.
 You can use these tags to create your own email signature.
 These tags are designed to be used in a table layout which is supported by most email clients.

 ### Templates

+#### HTML templates

+If you want to use the whole template, you can use the HTML templates in `html-templates` folder.
+These templates are designed to be used in a table layout.
+You can use these templates as a starting point and customize them according to your needs.

+For custom configurations, please:

+- Replace `HREF` with your own links
+- Replace `SRC` with your own image URLs
+- Replace `ALT` with your own alt (description) text
+- Replace `test@example.com` with your own email address
+- Replace `123456789` with your own phone number
+- Replace `https://example.com` with your own website
+- Replace all the visible text with your own text

+Or replace those with variables if you use some templating engine for example our [Free Signature Manager for Gmail™](https://www.revolgy.com/google-workspace/gmail-signature-manager).

 #### Vue templates